AEADataEditor/aea-de-guidance/data-deposit-aea.md

 - Future functionality will automatically list articles (including articles by third parties) that cite the data.

+---

-### Uploading
+### Checklist for Uploading

-Once the metadata is completed, authors can upload files.

-Upload files in the way you expect the files to be organized in order to run the code.

-#### Checklist

 - [ ] README is in PDF or TXT format
 - [ ] DO NOT UPLOAD A ZIP FILE - IMPORT IT!
 - [ ] Do not upload manuscripts, appendices, responses to editors, etc.
 - [ ] Directory structure does not contain redundant directories

+---

+### Uploading

+Once the metadata is completed, authors can upload files.

+Upload files in the way you expect the files to be organized in order to run the code.

 #### Some caveats